PrefectHQ/prefect/docs/api-ref/overview.md

 # API Reference

+!!! tip "Changing 'Orion' nomenclature"
+    With the 2.8.1 release, **we've removed references to "Orion" and replaced them with more explicit, conventional nomenclature throughout the codebase**.
+All changes are **fully backwards compatible** and will follow our standard deprecation cycle of six months.
+These changes clarify the function of various components, commands, variables, and more.
+See the [Release Notes](https://github.com/PrefectHQ/prefect/blob/main/RELEASE-NOTES.md#release-281) for details.

 Prefect 2 provides a number of programmatic workflow interfaces.
 Each API is documented in this section.

 - The Prefect Python API is used to build, test, and execute workflows against the Prefect orchestration engine.
 This is the primary user-facing API.